 - Click Set up and run in the left-hand column to open the authentication page.

-- Enter your Acxiom client key, client secret, username, and password.
+- Enter your Acxiom account credentials: client key and client secret.

 - Click Save to save your credentials.

 Data exchange shows the total number of unique profiles that have been enriched or created with data from Acxiom via this connection.
 Note that these are unique profiles.
 If the same profile is imported several times, it is counted as 1.

 Next you set import goals to select what data to exchange, and specify how data should be mapped between Acxiom and BlueConic.
 To make the connection work, you have to authenticate your credentials, add at least one goal, save the connection, and switch the connection on.